 Stumbling stones commemorate people who, through no fault of their own, became victims of the National Socialist state.
 Out walking in the city, we are confronted with their names.
 Free of any pathos, the small memorials pay tribute to individuals and carry a clear message: the persecution began here, everyone could see it.

 On the initiative of Hubert Rottner Defet and Thommy Barth, Gunter Demnig laid the first stumbling stones in Nuremberg in May 2004.
-By 2022, 139 of these stones had been laid in the city.
+By now, 152 of these stones have been laid in the city.
 Since 2018 Dr. Pascal Metzger from Geschichte Für Alle e.V.
 (History for Everyone) has been the local contact person for stumbling stones in Nuremberg.
 The history association Geschichte Für Alle e.V. collects the requests for stumbling stones, researches biographies, organises the actual laying of the stones in the city and takes care of the numerous issues, both large and small, associated with stumbling stones in Nuremberg.

 History of the Jews in Nuremberg – Jewish Life in the Past and Present